UCBerkeleySETI/blimpy/README.md

 ### Command line utilities

 After installation, two command line utilities will be installed:
 * `filutil`, for plotting and reading filterbank information.
+* `filutil2`, for writing h5 files (but plotting also available).
 * `rawutil`, for plotting data in guppi raw files.

 Use the `-h` flag to display command line arguments.